TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Plot_Main_Window_Functions/README.txt

 % 4.
 StopTimeIndex: Number of samples at which main window data plots ends
 % to draw red rectangle
 % 5.
 PlotType: "Initial" -- only input possible and needed so far
+% 6. rectangleHandle: Handle to red rectangle drawn in time plot.
+Input and output to be
+% able to access in rest of the GUI.
+Not needed yet
-% 6.
+% 7.
 EventPlot: "Events" to show event plots if within time range, any other
 % string like "Non" leads to no events being plotted
-% 7.
+% 8.
 EventData: vector of time points (in s as double) of the event selected
 % on the bottom right of the main window.
 Only needed if EventPlot = "Events"

 % Author: Tony de Schultz